 Epidemiological data refers to the US, unless otherwise specified.

-- Unknown origin, but most forms of IM seem to involve an autoimmune reaction that leads to muscle inflammation, particularly in genetically susceptible individuals
+- Unknown origin, but most forms of IM seem to involve an autoimmune reaction that leads to muscle inflammation, particularly in genetically susceptible individuals; viral infections, malignancies, or connective-tissue disorders may play a role

 - Polymyositis (PM): cell–mediated cytotoxicity; against unidentified skeletal muscle antigens, chiefly affecting the endomysium